 Why not hold a parallel general election in your class or school?
 After your election, First News wants to know your results.
 We will aggregate all your pupils’ votes to get a wider picture of the opinions of young people in the UK.
+Please enter votes by Tues 10th Dec, 11am.
 Enter pupil votes now.

 What is a parallel general election?
 A parallel election simply means that it uses real political parties, live policies and manifestos related to real knowledge and issues.
 A mock election, on the other hand, can have made up parties and be based on polices and manifestos on things students decide rather than local, national and global issues.